 Trypanosomiasis, Human African (sleeping sickness)

-- Sleeping sickness occurs only in 36 sub-Saharan Africa countries where there are tsetse flies that can transmit the disease.
+- Sleeping sickness occurs only in 36 sub-Saharan Africa countries where there are tsetse flies that transmit the disease.

 - Diagnosis and treatment of the disease is complex and requires specifically skilled staff.